acs-modeling-tool/acs-modeling-tool/README.md

  10. Choose the configuration **Eclipse Application** -> **Run**  and click **Run**

 If successful, ACS should open (might take some time) as compiled directly from the source code.

+Make a pull request or fork this repository, both are fine by me.

 ### Notes
 The project is structured in plugins.
 Each plugin extends some functionality from Eclipse and Papyrus.